joadams1/adams_celltypist/README.md

 # CellTypist website
 Information of CellTypist can be also found in our CellTypist portal. [![Website www.celltypist.org](https://img.shields.io/website-up-down-brightgreen-red/http/shields.io.svg)](https://www.celltypist.org/)

+# Organization of this repo
+There are several different groups of files in the celltypist directory, and it is important to know what things are what for easy nagvigation.

+## Python files from original CellTypist
+These are files that you can find in the original CellTypist code.
+Some of them have minor moditfications to allow for the added functionality of this version of CellTypist, but they are largely the same.
+These files include:
+1. __init__.py
+2. annotate.py
+3. classifier.py
+4. command_line.py
+5. logger.py
+6. models.py
+7. plot.py
+8. samples.py
+9. train.py

+## Python files for making models and annotating data
+These are files that are meant to be submitted in an lsf job to quickly train a model on a dataset or annotate data.
+They are new and not in the original CellTypsit repo.
+They include:
+1. annotate_data.py
+2. train_model.py

+## New CellTypist models that are avaliable for download and use
+These are 5 new models that I made using a variety of datasets that captured something interesting.
+These are all avaliable for use and can be found in the `Final Models` directory.

+## Explanatory Notebooks
+These are two notebooks that are designed to walk someone through the basics of CellTypist, including how to make a model, how to use a model to annotate data, and some basic visualizations and metrics to use to make sure the model and/or annotation is good.
+These python notebooks are:
+1. How to Train a CellTypist Model.ipynb
+2. How to Use CellTypist Models.ipynb

+## Files that were used/made during my exploration of CellTypist and benchmarking of models
+These are Python Notebooks and pickle files that I made while looking into CellTypist and making many different models.
+They are not used in any of the .py files and are for my own use only.
+These inlcude:
+1. `New Models` directory
+2. Benchmarking Models.ipynb
+3. Making New Models.ipynb

 # Interactive tutorials
 ### Classification
 [Using CellTypist for cell type classification ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Teichlab/celltypist/blob/main/docs/notebook/celltypist_tutorial.ipynb)